JBGruber/askgpt/cran-comments.md

 ## Submission

-This release fixes several smaller issues and adds some new convenice functions (see news.md)
+This release fixes a bug that kept the functions from printing output

 ## Test environments